Back

 Levi Family Profile

-The heart of Woofio: a shared family dashboard where every member—Bono, Tali, Ido, Keren, Ella—sees the dog's details, updates, and reminders, so no one person carries the full load.
+The heart of Woofio: a shared family dashboard where every member sees details, updates, and reminders — so no one carries the full load.

-• Family members — each person has a profile avatar and can be assigned daily care tasks
+• Family members — profile avatars with assignable daily care tasks

-• Pet profile — Bono the Golden Retriever: breed, age, weight, height, and "At Home" status with smart collar GPS
+• Pet profile — breed, age, weight, and live "At Home" status via smart collar GPS

-• Quick services — Vet Online, Delivery, Documents, Dog Walking, and Grooming accessible in one tap
+• Quick services — Vet Online, Delivery, Documents, Walking, and Grooming in one tap

-• Updates & reminders — vaccination alerts, food re-order confirmations, and appointment scheduling in a live feed
+• Updates & reminders — vaccination alerts, food re-orders, and appointment scheduling in a live feed

 Final Design